bytedance/kernel/Documentation/admin-guide/cgroup-v2.rst

 	high limit is used and monitored properly, this limit's utility is limited to providing the final safety net.

+  memory.drop_cache
+        A write-only single value file which exists on non-root cgroups.

+        Provide a mechanism for users to actively trigger memory reclaim.
+The cgroup will be reclaimed and as many pages reclaimed as possible.

+        It will broke low boundary.
+Because it tries to reclaim the memory many times, until the memory drops to a certain level.

   memory.oom.group
 	A read-write single value file which exists on non-root cgroups.
 The default value is "0".